-The term of office of general staff officers is two years.
+The general staff officers in office as of the date of the transition to Banner will remain the general staff officers.
+Their initial term of office shall expire on December 31, 2015.
+Thereafter, the term of office of the Vice Chief of staff and Secretary/Treasurer officers is two years, and the term of office of the Chief of Staff is three years.
 Officers shall assume office on the first day of January following their election, except that an officer appointed to fill a vacancy assumes office immediately upon appointment and serves for the remainder of the unexpired term.
 Each officer serves until the end of his or her term and until a successor is elected, unless such officer sooner resigns or is removed from office.

-7.3 ELIGIBILITY FOR REELECTION
+7.3 ELIGIBILITY FOR RE-ELECTION

-A general staff officer is eligible for nomination and reelection in succeeding terms, not to exceed a total of two successive two-year terms.
+A general staff officer is eligible for nomination and reelection in consecutive unlimited terms.